JvanKatwijk/qt-dab/README.md

 Step 4
 -----------------------------------------------------------------

-Unpack file `.txdata.tii` (which contains the database data for finding the transmitter's name and location) from `tiiFile.zip` into the user's home directory.
+Unpack file "tiiFile.zip", and copy the resulting file `.txdata.tii` (which contains the database data for finding the transmitter's name and location) into the user's home directory.
 If Qt-DAB cannot find the file, it will just function without showing the names and without "maps" option.

 If running on an x64 PC or *bullseye* on the RPI you might consider to install `libtii-lib.so` in `/usr/local/lib` from `dab-maxi/library`.